Sustainable Scuba Diving in the Maldives: Best Dive Spots + Eco-Friendly Resorts

 Awarded the prestigious Travelife Gold Certification for its commitment to sustainability, this Maldives resort has taken a holistic approach to reducing its environmental impact.

-It’s the ideal base for diving Vaavu Atoll, with a range of affordable beach bungalows and overwater villas to choose from.
+It’s the ideal base for diving in Vaavu Atoll, with a range of affordable beach bungalows and overwater villas to choose from.

 Maaya Thila, North Ari Atoll